MicrosoftDocs/Viva/Viva/insights/personal/teams/send-card.md

 ![Card options.](images/card-options.png)

 You'll see recommendations on cards you can send to these colleagues who you [closely collaborate with](../use/network.md) or have pinned as [important](../use/network.md#important-people).
-Viva Insights uses your Teams collaboration activity to identify the people you closely collaborate with.
+Viva Insights uses your collaboration activity (email, meetings, calls, and chats) to identify the people you closely collaborate with.

 You can also share your birthday with Viva Insights, so your colleagues will know when to send you a birthday card.
-You can also customize the card with a personal message and select when and how it is sent.
+You can also customize the card with a personal message and select how it is sent.

 If you subscribe to notifications, you'll get a notification in your activity feed in Teams on the day of an event with card recommendations.
-You can select what time of day you want to be notified with these recommendations.
+You can select what time of day you want to be notified about these recommendations.

 ## Send a card